PATH Investors Have Opportunity to Lead UiPath Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-9, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UiPath Inc. ("UiPath" or the "Company") (NYSE: PATH).
+LOS ANGELES,, Oct.
+13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UiPath Inc. ("UiPath" or the "Company") (NYSE: PATH).

 Class Period: April 21, 2021 – March 30, 2022